google/starthinker/tutorials/README.md

 - [Creating Python Task](task.md) - How to code up a task that can be used by recipes.
 - [Creating A Recipe Script For A Single Task](recipe.md) - How to create JSON task parameters and add them to the UI for re-use.
 - [Creating A Solution Script With Many Tasks](solution.md) - How to create a slution and add it to the solution gallery.
+- [Architecture](architecture.md) - All the components of this repository explained.
 - [Testing](testing.md) - How to test the UI, worker, and various recipes.

 ## Credentials